CtrlK

 Trigger Term Quality

-Includes natural keywords users would say: 'distributed tracing', 'Jaeger', 'Tempo', 'microservices', 'request flows', 'observability', 'performance bottlenecks', 'debugging'.
-Good coverage of domain-specific terms.
+Includes strong natural keywords users would say: 'distributed tracing', 'Jaeger', 'Tempo', 'microservices', 'request flows', 'observability', 'performance bottlenecks', 'debugging microservices'.
+Good coverage of terms a user working in this domain would naturally use.

 3 / 3